by By Saul McLeod published 2010, updated 2013

-These learning style people is important for effectiveness in information and science careers.
+This learning style is important for effectiveness in information and science careers.
 In formal learning situations, people with this style prefer readings, lectures, exploring analytical models, and having time to think things through.

 People with a converging learning style are more attracted to technical tasks and problems than social or interpersonal issues.
 A converging learning style enables specialist and technology abilities.
 People with a converging style like to experiment with new ideas, to simulate, and to work with practical applications.

-Both Kolb's (1984) learning stages and cycle could be used be teachers to critically evaluate the learning provision typically available to students and to develop more appropriate learning opportunities.
+Both Kolb's (1984) learning stages and cycle could be used by teachers to critically evaluate the learning provision typically available to students, and to develop more appropriate learning opportunities.

 Educators should ensure that activities are designed and carried out in ways that offer each learner the chance to engage in the manner that suits them best.
 Also, individuals can be helped to learn more effectively by the identification of their lesser preferred learning styles and the strengthening of these through the application of the experiential learning cycle.

 Ideally, activities and material should be developed in ways that draw on abilities from each stage of the experiential learning cycle and take the students through the whole process in sequence.